Go to Antique Computer home page

 By March, 1959, the machine(s) were processing 50,000 accounts/day and on September 14,1959, the Bank of America declared the system "operational".

 Now what should the brand new G.E.
-Computer Department do?
+Computer Department do after constructing the ERMA machines?

 The answer is not on this web page :-( You need access to